 For business users, there are a variety of handy tools available.
 By downloading Prezi , you can build and edit presentations with your colleagues in real-time, which is perfect for companies with teams based around the globe.

 When you have created a presentation you’re happy with, you can present it live (in HD) and send a direct link to viewers.
 There are some analysis tools here, too – you can see who’s accessed your presentation, which parts of it, and for how long.
 The app is available for Mac and Windows devices.

 Other presentation software to consider

-Adobe Spark does things a bit differently, as rather than just use images its geared toward video as well.
-This makes for potentially more powerful multimedia presentations, especially as Adobe also have a big selection of photos and images available for its users.
-There is a free tier for core features, but requires a subscription for custom branding, personalized themes, and support.
+Adobe Spark does things a bit differently, as rather than just use images it's geared toward video as well.
+This makes for potentially more powerful multimedia presentations, especially as Adobe also has a big selection of photos and images available for its users.
+There is a free tier for core features but requires a subscription for custom branding, personalized themes, and support.

 We've also featured the best alternatives to Microsoft Office.

 Are you a pro?
 Subscribe to our newsletter

 Sign up to the TechRadar Pro newsletter to get all the top news, opinion, features and guidance your business needs to succeed!